Standalone and journey-based in-app messages arrive on your device through different methods:

 Enable background modes

 In Xcode, go to your target's Signing & Capabilities tab, add Background Modes, and select Remote notifications.
+This is required for the silent-push delivery path.

 Implement the silent push handler